xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-chang-teck-khai-en.md

 **What are the challenges that a freelance automation programmer would face in his job?**

-> Technical: Managing and meeting client’s requirement is important in every project.
+> Technical: Managing and meeting clientâ€™s requirement is important in every project.
 In some projects, when I need to work with new functions, equipment or components such as sensors, I would be corresponding directly with the R&D (research and development) team of the equipment manufacturer (instead of my client) to find out how the new equipment work.

 > Project management: Meeting deadlines and schedule management is another factor.
-I need to delivery my project in compliance with the client’s schedule.
+I need to delivery my project in compliance with the clientâ€™s schedule.
 Sometimes the software that I deliver is in the last stage of the system integration project, in the earlier stages, hardware delivery or configuration might be delayed, leaving me less time than planned to work on the software part.
 Sometimes during the software integration stage I discover hardware problems that were not in my scope, the client would have to spend time to troubleshoot which was also unplanned and affecting my delivery schedule.

 > Business: Managing the project scope is also crucial.
 For example, I have to be aware of the impact of requests on additional functions after the project specification and service fees had been decided upon.
 It will impact the man hours and erode the profit margin.
 Other than that, I am also doing account management, maintaining relationships and rapport with clients.